-What Can a Handyman Do in El Paso, Texas?
+What Can a Handyman Do Without a License in El Paso, Texas?

 In Texas, there is generally NO state “general contractor” license for typical handyman/remodel work, but Texas does license specific trades (electrical, plumbing, HVAC, and some fire/gas-related work).
 In El Paso, you typically do not obtain a standalone city “business license” just to operate, but you must comply with city permitting, zoning/home-occupation rules, and register for Texas taxes as applicable.
 There is no single statewide “handyman exemption” dollar threshold; instead, limits come from (1) trade-license laws and (2) when building permits are triggered.